 Entertainment One specialises in the development, acquisition, production, financing, distribution and sales of entertainment content.
 Its rights library is valued at US$2.0bn and is exploited across all media formats.

 Entertainment One’s revenue mix continues to shift to Family & Brands, where good momentum continues behind Peppa Pig and PJ Masks, especially in China.
-The trailer for the Peppa Pig movie, to be released for Chinese New Year, had been viewed 1.5bn times on Weibo by 22 January.
+The trailer for the Peppa Pig movie, released for Chinese New Year, went viral, while box office receipts were a reported US$14m in its first three days.
 Film & TV is part-way through its transition from distribution to content production, with divisional EBITDA also affected by an H2-weighted release schedule.
-The net effect was a group EBITDA margin of 14.8% (H118: 13.3%) at the half way stage.
-CEO Darren Throop has sold 1.5m shares to fund a personal project but retains a holding of 7.2m.
+The net effect was a group EBITDA margin of 14.8% (H118: 13.3%) at the halfway stage.
+CEO Darren Throop sold 1.5m shares to fund a personal project, but retains a holding of 7.2m.
 Changing consumption patterns provide a strong backdrop to high-quality content providers such as eOne.
 We regard the shares as attractively priced on earnings and with regard to the portfolio valuation of $2.0bn.